SebastianAment/CovarianceFunctions.jl/README.md

 @time mul!(b, G, a); # lazy dense multiply
   0.949835 seconds (61 allocations: 5.594 KiB)
 ```
-The bottleneck in the computation of `S` is NearestNeighbors.jl's `inrange` function.
-While in principle the nearest neighbors search is an `O(n⋅log(n))` operation,
-the complexity grows exponentially with the intrinsic dimension of the data.
-We believe that it is possible to further [accelerate this computation through parallelization](https://github.com/KristofferC/NearestNeighbors.jl/pull/131).
 Note that the sparsification in this case takes as much time as 7 lazy dense multiplications, and would therefore break even quickly if an iterative method is used.

 ## Barnes-Hut
 The Barnes-Hut algorithm has its origins in accelerating gravity simulutations, but a variant of it can be applied to kernel matrices arising from more general kernels,
 allowing for an approximate matrix-vector multiply in `O(n⋅log(n)⋅d)` operations.
 CovarianceFunctions.jl contains the `BarnesHutFactorization` structure whose constructor can be called on a `Gramian` matrix and applies the fast transform whenever `*` or `mul!` is called.

+>:warning: Similar to the fast sparsification above, the Barnes-Hut algorithm relies on ball trees to summarize interactions between clusters of data points.
+While this is guaranteed to be fast for low-dimensional (`d≤3`) data, the complexity of the approach increases with the *intrinsic* dimension of the data.

 ```julia
 using CovarianceFunctions